 Bates College offers a residential, in-person, living and learning environment.
 We place a premium on face-to-face instruction, both in our curriculum and in co-curricular experiences.
 Supporting our students and the faculty and staff that provide that high-touch experience requires the work of all of the college’s offices, with each office playing a unique and vital role.
 The on-campus community and experience, generated by students and employees, is a critical part of the college culture.

 Although the in-person nature of the Bates experience is paramount, the experiment with remote work forced by COVID-19 has demonstrated that providing increased flexibility in how and when administrative departments provide their unique set of services has the potential to both improve the services we offer to our prospective and current students and their families, faculty, staff, and alumni while also improving the life/work balance for our employees.
-Therefore, with the expectation that all courses will be taught and taken in-person this fall, Bates will begin the semester with the possibility of remote work for eligible staff, on a pilot basis.
 Given the breadth of services offered at the college and the multiple ways in which they are delivered, departmental managers will have the discretion to determine whether their team members are eligible for remote work and, if so, the nature of that arrangement.

 Managers are asked to consider the following principles as they determine whether and how to allow remote work within their teams:

 - Bates’ community is one of its most distinctive strengths, and we have a responsibility to work in a manner that respects all members of our community and that fosters connection through active engagement.
 Managers should prioritize at least some in-person time for all employees except in rare circumstances.